 Air Force ROTC cadets are required to take 16 credits of Air Force subjects to prepare them as officers.
 The 16 credits are taught by Det 490's staff of Air Force officers and are in addition to the school's requirement for the student's selected bachelor degree.
 The classes are listed below.

-As 111 — Foundation of the US Air Force (1st Year / Fall)
+AS 111 - Foundation of the US Air Force I (1st Year / Fall)

 1 credit.
 Explores the mission and organizational structure of the United States Air Force.
 Introduces the student to Reserve Officer Training Corps by examining air power, customs and courtesies, officership, and core values.
 Examines Air Force opportunities, benefits, career choices, and installations which provides information needed to determine whether or not to pursue a career as an Air Force officer.
 An introduction to effective communication is included.